zx80/flask-simple-auth/docs/TUTORIAL.md

 For *group* authorization, we need to:

 - store group membership information somewhere
-- provide a callback to check for membership
+- provide callbacks to check for membership to groups
-- define a route which requires some group membership.
+- define a route which requires some group membership

 Whether a user belongs to the *admin* group is defined as a boolean in the user profile managed by *AcmeData*.